dcalvomayo/dogbreedsapp_backup/README.md

 - flask to handle the back-end of the app.
 - opencv-python to build the face detector.

+After installing required libraries, pre-computed bottleneck features from Resnet50 need to be downloaded from the following [link](https://drive.google.com/drive/folders/11_ovr-NxsLR2OVKa6kSxOlIDIUbuCBdd?usp=sharing) and placed on the folder with the same name.

-After installing required libraries, all is required is to run the following command:
+Finally, all is required is to run the following command

 `python run.py`